 - 1.1 The treasury management service is an important part of the overall financial management of the Council's affairs.
 Whilst the prudential indicators in Appendix 1 consider the affordability and impact of capital expenditure decisions, the treasury service covers the effective funding of these decisions.
-There are specific treasury prudential indicators included in this strategy which need approval. - 1.2 The Council's treasury activities are strictly regulated by statutory requirements and a professional code of practice (the CIPFA Code of Practice on Treasury Management revised December 2017). - 1.3 As a requirement of the Code Council is required to adopt a Treasury Management Policy Statement and four Treasury Management clauses.
-These form part of the Council's financial regulations and the following documents were adopted on 5 March 2018: - Treasury Management Policy Statement - Treasury Management Clauses - The Treasury Management Role of the Section 95 Officer - 1.4 The policy requires an annual strategy to be reported to Council outlining the expected treasury activity for the forthcoming 3 years, however in line with the longer capital planning process treasury management indicators have been provided (where appropriate) covering the period to 2030/31.
+There are specific treasury prudential indicators included in this strategy which need approval. - 1.2 The Council's treasury activities are strictly regulated by statutory requirements and a professional code of practice (the CIPFA Code of Practice on Treasury Management revised December 2017).
+For information, CIPFA has published an updated Treasury Management and Prudential Codes in December 2021, with full implementation required for 2023/24. - 1.3 As a requirement of the Code Council is required to adopt a Treasury Management Policy Statement and four Treasury Management clauses.
+These form part of the Council's financial regulations and the following documents were adopted on 5 March 2018: - Treasury Management Policy Statement - Treasury Management Clauses - The Treasury Management Role of the Section 95 Officer - 1.4 The policy requires an annual strategy to be reported to Council outlining the expected treasury activity for the forthcoming 3 years, however in line with the longer capital planning process treasury management indicators have been provided (where appropriate) covering the period to 2031/32.
 A key requirement of this report is to explain both the risks, and the management of the risks, associated with the treasury service.
-Further reports are issued as follows: - Mid-year monitoring report on actual activity during the year including revised indicators where appropriate; and - Year-end report on actual activity for the previous year. - 1.5 This strategy covers: - The Council's debt and investment projections; - Limits to the Council's borrowing activity; - The economic climate and expected movement in interest rates; - The Council's borrowing, debt and investment strategies; - Treasury performance indicators; - Specific limits on treasury activities; and - Policy on ethical investments
+Further reports are issued as follows: - Mid-year monitoring report on actual activity during the year including revised indicators where appropriate; and - Year-end report on actual activity for the previous year.

+1.5 This strategy covers:

+- The Council's debt and investment projections; - Limits to the Council's borrowing activity; - The economic climate and expected movement in interest rates; - The Council's borrowing, debt and investment strategies; - Treasury performance indicators; - Specific limits on treasury activities; and - Policy on ethical investments